napsetsre/service-mesh/README.md

 # service-mesh
-The page discusses how to install Red Hat OpenShift Service Mesh on Red Hat OpenShift version 4.8.
-To install the Red Hat OpenShift Service Mesh Operator, you must first install the Elasticsearch, Jaeger, and Kaili Operators accessible to the service mesh control plane project.
-For the sake of our discussion we will be deploying the upstream `bookinfo` reference application to test drive our deployment.
+The page discusses Red Hat OpenShift Service Mesh on Red Hat OpenShift.
+To install the Red Hat OpenShift Service Mesh Operator, you must first install the Elasticsearch, Jaeger, and Kaili Operators.
+For the sake of discussion we will be deploying the upstream Istio `bookinfo` reference application to test drive our demo.

 ## Table Of Contents
 - [Assumptions](#assumptions)